-Students who successfully complete the courses of their major program and the accompanying degree requirements are granted either a bachelor of science degree in management and business information systems (MBIS), or a bachelor of arts degree in social and behavioral studies (SBS); management and organizational leadership (MOL); or management of human resources (MHR).
+Students who successfully complete the courses of their major program and the accompanying degree requirements are granted either a bachelor of science degree in management and business information systems (MBIS) or project management (PM), or a bachelor of arts degree in social and behavioral studies (SBS), or management and organizational leadership (MOL).

-Applicants to these programs must have a minimum of 62 semester hours of transferable college credit from accredited institutions or approved military education.
-General education requirements, totaling 35 semester credits (included as part of the minimum transfer hours required), should have been met upon entrance.
+Applicants to these programs generally require a minimum of 62 semester hours of transferable college credit from accredited institutions or approved military education.
+General education requirements, totaling 35 semester credits (included as part of the minimum transfer hours required), should be completed upon entrance.

-Through these programs the Department of Professional Studies serves the needs of adult learners and helps them assess personal values, develop interpersonal skills, and enhance competencies in order to better contribute to the organizations and individuals they seek to serve.
+Through these programs the Division of Professional Studies serves the needs of adult learners and helps them assess personal values, develop interpersonal skills, and enhance competencies in order to better contribute to the organizations and individuals they seek to serve.

-Credit for Life Learning
+Credit for Prior Learning

 College-level learning occurs in many environments in addition to the traditional college classroom.
-Students in the professional studies degree programs can earn college credit for such learning through developing and presenting a life-learning portfolio for credit evaluation.
-Students document their professional instruction and life learning experiences for faculty evaluation.
-A maximum of 30 semester hours (28 for MBIS and 27 for SBS) may be earned through the life-learning portfolio process.
+Students in the professional studies degree programs may earn college credit for learning outside of the classroom.
+Prior learning credit is evaluated and assessed only after enrollment into a Division of Professional Studies degree program.
+A maximum of 28 semester hours may be earned through prior learning credit.

-Life learning credit is evaluated and assessed after acceptance into a Department of Professional Studies degree program, and is then officially awarded and transcripted.
+Prior learning credit is evaluated and assessed after enrollment into a Division of Professional Studies degree program and is then officially awarded and transcripted.